mocquin/physipy/README.md

 <img src="./docs/ressources/performance_alternative_packages.png" height="200px" />

-For a more in-depth comparison, checkout this repository (not maintenained be it should!) : https://github.com/mocquin/quantities-comparison :
+For a more in-depth comparison, checkout this repository (not maintenained but it should!) : https://github.com/mocquin/quantities-comparison :

 <img src="./docs/ressources/quantites-comparison.png" height="200px" />